 Royal Nickel is a mineral resource company primarily focused on the acquisition, exploration, evaluation and development of mineral properties.
-The Company's principal asset and sole material property is the Dumont Nickel Project, strategically located in the established Abitibi mining camp, 25 km northwest of Amos, Quebec, Canada.
-In addition to the Dumont Nickel Project, the Company also holds the Marbridge Property and the Jefmar Property.
+The Company's current principal asset is the Dumont Nickel Project, strategically located in the established Abitibi mining camp, 25 km northwest of Amos, Quebec, Canada.
+The Corporation has other exploration assets (all of which are detailed further below), consisting of: (i) the Jefmar property; (ii) the Marbridge property; (iii) a 19% interest in Sudbury Platinum Corporation, which holds a 100% interest in the mineral rights of the Aer-Kidd property; and (iv) a 56% interest in True North Nickel Inc., whose main asset is a 100% interest in the West Raglan property.